15 Credit Unions That Don’t Use ChexSystems for 2023

 As long as you don’t have a history of fraud, or you don’t owe any money to U.S. Bank, you may be able to open a checking account with them.

 The minimum opening deposit for this account is just $25, and the monthly service fee is $6.95.
-However, you can avoid the monthly fee by maintaining a minimum balance of $1,500 or by having a minimum monthly Direct Deposit of $1,000.
+However, you can avoid the monthly fee by maintaining a minimum balance of $1,500 or by having a minimum monthly direct deposit of $1,000.

 3. Current